Patient Guide

 3 Tips to Help You Quit

-1. Fight the Urge: Don’t let yourself think that you can have just one cigarette.
+1. Fight the Urge: Be prepared to have nicotine cravings.
+They usually pass quickly, so wait them out.
+Don’t let yourself think that you can have just one cigarette.
 If you do slip, start again and make tomorrow your new first day to quit.

 2. Get Moving: Exercise is a good way to keep your mind off cigarettes.
-The longer you go without smoking, the easier it will be to breathe.
+The longer you go without smoking, the better you can breathe and the easier it will be to exercise.

 Share by: